joekreu/basic_pcp/PARSING.md

 > be parsed.
 Instead of simply fetching the next atomic operand from the token
 > sequence, a whole _primary expression_ can be parsed recursively.
 >
-> _Fake operators_ can be inserted to support parsing, in addition to fake
+> _Virtual operators_ can be inserted to support parsing, in addition to
-> operands.
+> virtual operands.
 >
 > On the other hand, restrictions for valid expressions could be implemented,
 > for example, by disallowing some combinations of adjacent operators.